PH-Tools/CarbonCheck/docs/content/install/index.md

 ## Install Trouble?
 If you run into any errors or trouble during install.
-- Make sure you are using the most up-to-date CarbonCheck insaller version.
+- Make sure you are using the most up-to-date CarbonCheck installer version.
 - On Windows, be sure that you are installing the application to a folder that you have permission to add to.
-If you are having trouble installing to your "C:\ProgramFiles" directory, try installing to your root "C:\" directory intead.
+If you are having trouble installing to your "C:\ProgramFiles" directory, try installing to your root "C:\" directory instead.
 - Still having trouble?
 Check out the [Contact](/{{< gh_pages_name >}}/contact/) page for additional resources.